 In recent years, more and more families are narrowing college choices because of financial limits.
 In 2012, 69 percent of families eliminated colleges based on cost, up from a previous high of 64 percent in 2011.

-Scholarships could be the answer for hundreds of thousands of students everywhere and it is important that students know where to look for them.
+Scholarships could be the answer for hundreds of thousands of students everywhere who are trying to avoid debt.
+It’s important that students know where to look for them.
 The internet is one of a student’s greatest resources during the application process.
 The following is a list of some of the best free scholarship databases online:

 - FastWeb Scholarship Search – features 1.5 million scholarships worth over $3.4 billion and email notifications of scholarships relevant to you

 - College Board’s FUND FINDER – features scholarships and other financial aid programs totaling nearly $6 billion

 - Scholarships.com LLC – since 1999, they have matched students with 2.7 million local, state, and national scholarships

 - Sallie Mae’s Scholarship Search – updated daily and contains over 3 million scholarships worth over $16 billion